-v.
+iv.
 Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12)

 The amendments clarify that the initial recognition exemption does not apply to transactions in which equal amounts of deductible and taxable temporary differences arise on initial recognition.
-The amendment is effective for annual reporting periods beginning on or after January 1, 2023.